Stations of the Cross

-You are invited to bring a picnic for fellowship on the lawn afterward.
+You are welcome to bring a sack supper and stay for fellowship afterwards.

 There is not a regular Mass schedule.